OLD HEMP BORDER COLLIES & OPEN HORIZON SPORT DOGS

 For now, we will continue to monitor Aelin closely and work with her veterinary team.
 I’ll provide relevant updates as they happen.

 Because the cause is uncertain and we cannot say for sure whether it was environmental or genetic, I have made the decision to remove all of Aelin’s siblings who were being considered as future breeding prospects from those plans.
-Lapis, her dam, is already retired from breeding (for unrelated reasons), and Mushu, her sire, has no additional litters planned at this time and likely will not in his lifetime.
+Lapis, her dam, is already retired from breeding (for unrelated reasons), and Mushu, her sire, has not produced or been related to any other dogs with health issues.

 For her half siblings, both the purebred Border Collies through Mushu and the purebred Whippets through Lapis, I won’t be making any final decisions on their breeding potential for quite some time.
 My plan is to carefully watch them and all related dogs over the course of several years before making that call, especially with the Border Collies seeing as they are still very young.